-We recently talked about our carbon footprint and what we are doing to reduce it.
-We know everyone’s lifestyle is different, and what we do may not apply to you.
+I talked about our carbon footprint and what we are doing to reduce it.
+I know everyone’s lifestyle is different, and what WE do may not apply to you.
 That’s why we have put our heads together and collated more than 50 actions you can take to reduce your carbon footprint.
 Just pick those that are relevant to you and get started.

 (Why) Should you care about global warming and climate change?